 - Toxic positivity leads to dissatisfaction and disappointment

 Toxic positivity can be harmful because it could make you feel like you are a failure when you don’t feel positive about a bad situation even after trying.
 After getting a lot of advice to be positive and that things will work out in the end, one can feel doubt and a sense of self-loathing when they don’t.
 However, as much as we try to find it, sometimes there is just no positive side of things.

 For instance, there is no bright side to losing a loved one, and feeling sad and depressed is part of the grieving process.
 Learn how to avoid toxic positivity by embracing all your emotions unapologetically!
 Continue reading for more ways to avoid toxic positivity…

 When feeling frustrated that things aren’t going the way you would like them to or when something tragic happens, bottling up your emotions and hiding them to avoid seeming like a pessimist or weak can affect your mental health negatively.

-One of the best ways to avoid toxic positivity in difficult times is by embracing your emotions.
+If you want to learn how to avoid toxic positivity when going through a difficult time, you should start embracing all your emotions.
 Emotions are a natural reaction to the things happening in our lives, and we shouldn’t exclude some of them because they are also part of life.

 For there to be a bright side of things there must be a dark side, and negative emotions are a part of life and contribute to our growth.
 Humans are made to feel a wide range of emotions and it is normal and okay to feel how you feel.
 Sometimes venting or crying is the best way to start dealing with the pain and heal.

 Being too positive is bad and can affect your motivation to take the actions needed to solve your problems.
-To avoid toxic positivity, you have to also look for realistic and practical solutions instead of just telling yourself that everything will work out.
+When learning how to avoid toxic positivity, you have to also look for realistic and practical solutions instead of just telling yourself that everything will work out.